tiangolo/active-win/readme.md

 Get the title / window id / app name / process ID of the [active window](https://en.wikipedia.org/wiki/Active_window) *(macOS, Linux and Windows)*

+## Notice

+This package is here for development and testing purposes.
+Please use the [official version](https://github.com/sindresorhus/active-win).

 ## Install